 This ancient technique of immersion in hot water takes away tensions and stress, soothes muscular pains, and stimulates the blood’s circulation.
 Due to its ability to increase the quality of one’s life and health, this oriental bathing tradition has been gaining popularity here in the west.

 Our Ofuro Soaking Tubs are Japanese traditional in shape, rectangular or square, and are painstakingly crafted from some of the finest, hand selected woods available.

-While Japanese tubs traditionally use Hinoki, known in Western cultures as Port Orford Cedar, to build their tubs, we offer the slightly more durable Alaskan Yellow Cedar and the more exotic Teak.
+While Japanese tubs traditionally use Hinoki to build their tubs, we offer Port Orford Cedar, Alaskan Yellow Cedar and the more exotic Teak.

 There are 3 main differences between Ofuro Soaking Tubs and western style bathtubs:

 - The first is that western style bathtubs are used for bathing, while Ofuro Tubs are strictly used for soaking and relaxation.
 As such, soaps should not be used in the Ofuro.
 Doing so will undesirably stain the wood.